Few of the species of snails in gardens feast on lettuce and other green plants. Many snails are even useful and should be encouraged in gardens.

 With increased occurrence, the Genetted Slug (Deroceras reticulatum) and the Spanish Way Slug (Arion vulgaris) pose a threat to garden plants.

 What is always important to remember is that not all plants are affected equally.
 Many are uninteresting to slugs or can even help repel slugs on the bed.
+We have provided you with an article that discusses slug resistant plants and another that shows you which plants repel slugs.

 Common to the different species within the family of slugs is that the shell of the slug is largely regressed.
 Only the so-called mantle, which covers the front part of the body of adult slugs, remains.
 The breathing hole of slugs is on the right side, in front of the center of the mantle.
 Another characteristic that distinguishes them from many other snail species is that path snails can curl up.
 In the garden is primarily relevant genus Arion.